orbeon/orbeon-forms-doc/form-runner/styling/css.md

 }
 ```

-To override variables in the generated PDF, use the `@media print` rule:
+To override variables in generated PDF files, use the `@media print` rule:

 ```css
 @media print {